Andrewzhan2001/web3.0-NFT/README.md

 # `CryptoMarket` - An Extraordinary NFT Marketplace Website
-`CryptoMarket` is a Web 3.0 blockchain-based marketplace app where people can discover NFTs on the market, create their own NFTs, and even purchase the sell their NFTs here.
+`CryptoMarket` is a Web 3.0 blockchain-based marketplace app where people can discover NFTs on the market, create their own NFTs, even purchase and sell their NFTs here.

 This is a decentralized application powered by Ethereum and all transactions are made in Ether(ETH)
 ## Features